carpethooligan/news/README.md

-# Financial Juice Critical News Scraper
+# Financial Juice Scraper

-A Python utility that scrapes critical market news headlines from the Financial Juice website (https://www.financialjuice.com/).
+A Python utility that scrapes critical market news headlines and economic events from the Financial Juice website (https://www.financialjuice.com/).

 ## Overview

-This scraper targets the "active-critical" headlines (red highlighted breaking news) from Financial Juice by directly accessing their API endpoint.
-It extracts and saves these important market-moving news items with timestamps and additional metadata.
+This scraper targets both "active-critical" headlines (red highlighted breaking news) and economic calendar events from Financial Juice by directly accessing their API endpoints.
+It extracts and saves these important market-moving news items and scheduled economic events with timestamps and additional metadata.

 ## Features

+### News Scraping
-- Directly interfaces with the Financial Juice API endpoint
+- Directly interfaces with the Financial Juice news API endpoint
 - Extracts "active-critical" news items from XML-wrapped JSON responses
 - Saves detailed news information to a JSON file including:
   - Headline text